emanuel-minetti/sudokuTS/README.md

 # SudokuTS
 SudokuTS is a [TypeScript](https://www.typescriptlang.org/) implementation of the well-known [Sudoku](https://en.wikipedia.org/wiki/Sudoku) game.
-It is planned to develop a fully functional solver, that is a solver that tries to solve a sudoku puzzle like a human would do it.
+It includes  a fully functional solver, that is a solver that tries to solve a sudoku puzzle like a human would do it.
 The Solver is heavily based on the strategies described by Andrew Stuart in his [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
  Then a backtracker that finds every possible solution of a potential puzzle will be implemented.
-And eventually a generator of sudoku puzzles follows.
+And eventually a generator of sudoku puzzles will follow.
-The generator
-will be able to categorize puzzles in difficulty rates.
+The generator will be able to categorize puzzles in difficulty rates.
 It is also planned to add a Browser-based GUI.

 ## Building